 - "Agency" means the State agency against which an employee or job applicant is filing an appeal. - "Administrative Office" means the office that receives, maintains, and provides data regarding the filings and other matters before the Employee Appeals Board. - "Administrative Office Notice" means the process of informing the parties of action by a presiding hearing officer.
 Notice may be given electronically, including facsimile notice, or by any other method reasonably calculated to effect actual notice.
 This definition applies to notices of hearings, orders, decisions, and other pertinent documents. - "En banc hearing" means a hearing on an appeal conducted by all three hearing officers. - "File" means submitting pleadings and other documents to the Administrative Office.
 Filing may be accomplished electronically, including fax, by certified mail or personal delivery, or any other method specified by the presiding hearing officer.
 The date of filing is the date of receipt by the Administrative Office of the document.
-When a document is filed electronically, filing is considered accomplished on the date the electronic message is sent as indicated by the electronic message. - "Final order" means the order granting disposition of the appeal by either the individual hearing officer, or the hearing officer if the matter was heard en banc. - "Hearing Officer" means one of the individual hearing officers appointed pursuant to Mississippi Code Annotated § 25-9-129. - "Parties" mean the person or persons filing an appeal and all agencies against which an appeal is filed. - "Presiding hearing officer" means the hearing officer assigned to an appeal or the hearing officer when the EAB hears a matter en banc. - "Serve" means giving notice of a filing to all other parties.
+When a document is filed electronically, filing is considered accomplished on the date the electronic message is sent as indicated by the electronic message, except for Saturday, Sunday, legal holiday, or other day the Administrative Office is closed.
+If a filing is received on a day when the Administrative Office is closed, the pleading will be filed the next business day. - "Final order" means the order granting disposition of the appeal by either the individual hearing officer, or the hearing officer if the matter was heard en banc. - "Hearing Officer" means one of the individual hearing officers appointed pursuant to Mississippi Code Annotated § 25-9-129. - "Parties" mean the person or persons filing an appeal and all agencies against which an appeal is filed. - "Presiding hearing officer" means the hearing officer assigned to an appeal or the hearing officer when the EAB hears a matter en banc. - "Serve" means giving notice of a filing to all other parties.
 Service may be accomplished electronically, by certified mail, personal delivery, or any other method specified by the Administrative Office.
-The date of service will be determined by the date indicated on the serving party's certification. - "Working days" means Monday through Friday, excluding legal holidays and any other days when state government offices are closed pursuant to executive order of the Governor.
+The date of service will be determined by the date indicated on the serving party's certification.

+• "Working days" means Monday through Friday, excluding legal holidays and any other days when state government offices are closed pursuant to executive order of the Governor.